Seneca-BSA/bsa/docs/sep600/lab3.md

 ### Part 1: PWM Output vs DAC Output

-In Part, we'll set up a PWM and a DAC to compare the difference between the output.
+In Part 1, we'll set up a PWM and a DAC to compare the difference between the output.

 1. Connect a PWM output pin to CH1 of the DSO.
 Refer to the mbed board pages to identify which pin is a PWM pin.
 1. Connect a DAC output pin to CH2 of the DSO.
 Refer to the mbed board pages to identify which pin is a DAC pin.